Alessandro Deti

-Alessandro Deti or Alessandro Deto (died January, 1637) was a Roman Catholic prelate who served as Bishop of Anglona-Tursi (1632–1637).
+Alessandro Deti, also known as Alessandro Deto, was a Roman Catholic prelate who held the office as Bishop of Anglona-Tursi from 1632 to 1637, before dying in January of that year.

 Biography

 On 26 April 1632, Alessandro Deti was appointed during the papacy of Pope Urban VIII as Bishop of Anglona-Tursi.
 On 9 May 1632, he was consecrated bishop by Giulio Cesare Sacchetti, Bishop of Fano, with Angelo Cesi, Bishop of Rimini, and Giovanni Battista Scanaroli, Titular Bishop of Sidon. serving as co-consecrators.
 He served as Bishop of Anglona-Tursi until his death in January 1637.
 While bishop, he was the principal co-consecrator of Pietro Niccolini, Archbishop of Florence (1632).